-- Students must have completed all Tier One and Tier Two General Education courses, as well as required CRJS methodology courses by the end of year three (CRJS 2015 Introduction to Research Methods in Justice Studies, CRJS 3001 Quantitative Research Methods and Data Analysis, and CRJS 3005 Qualitative Research Methods)
+- Students must have completed all Tier One and Tier Two General Education courses, as well as required CRJS methodology courses by the end of year three (CRJS 2015 Introduction to Research Methods, CRJS 3001 Quantitative Research Methods, and CRJS 3005 Qualitative Research Methods)

 - A minimum cumulative GPA of 3.3 overall and a minimum overall average GPA of 3.5 in CRJS-prefixed courses is required to be admissable in the honours program